All Domains Exam.

 This is incorrect because it is a guideline for an information security management measurement and metrics framework.
 Therefore, it has the correct mapping.
 It provides guidance on the development and use of measures to assess the effectiveness of an ISMS and a group of controls or controls, as specified in ISO / IEC 27001.

 #31.
-Which of the following is NOT an effective countermeasure against spam mail?
+Which of the following is an incorrect description of steganography?

 〇:Execution Domain Switching